rhpvorderman/fastqdedup/README.rst

 It executes the following steps:

 + Read all sequences
++ Filter low quality sequences (can be turned off).
-+ Determine clusters based on hamming distance
++ Determine clusters based on Hamming distance (or Levenshtein when set).
-+ Take the most frequently read sequence from each cluster.
++ Determine which reads are distinct in each cluster.
 Put these in a set.
+  This uses the 'directional' method as described in the UMI-tools paper.
+  Several methods are available.
 + Read all sequence records again from the FASTQ files.
 Check against the set.
   If a sequence is present the sequence record is output to the output FASTQ files and the sequence is removed from the set so that it is not included